Training in Characterology for Children

 - You will gain valuable knowledge on how the child's personality is structured into 5 character types;

-- You will gain insight into the behavior of 5 children's characters;
+- You gain insight into the behaviour of 5 children's characters;

-- You will learn to read the behavioral codes of each of the 5 child character types;
+- You will learn to read the behavioural codes of each of the 5 child character types;

 - You will get practical information with do's and don'ts for your child's character;

-- You will receive 5 character cards for quick insight and influence on your child's behavior;
+- You will receive 5 character cards for quick insight and influence on your child's behaviour;

 - You will receive the characterDNA, the instruction manual of the 5 children's characters.